Over one-third of the people in the U.S. rent the homes or apartments they live in.

 Because you will not have to pay for the repairs and maintenance, living in a rental property provides a way to have fixed expenses.

 You will have the same expenses each month.
 While your utility bills might vary, you will never have to pay for unexpected costs.
-Living in an apartment with fixed expenses offers a way to have more control over your finances.
+Living in an apartment with fixed payments offers a way to have more control over your finances.